BiaPyX/BiaPy-doc/source/workflows/semantic_segmentation.rst

    .. tab:: GUI

-        In the GUI of BiaPy, under *Workflow*, select *Semantic Segmentation* and follow the instructions displayed there:
+        In the GUI of BiaPy, under *Workflow*, select *Semantic segmentation* and follow the instructions displayed there:

         .. image:: ../img/gui/biapy_gui_semantic_seg.png
             :align: center